 Doug Sovern began his career as a copy boy at the New York Times, and then moved to California to play in a rock band.
 After hundreds of gigs, an indie album and a whole lot of session work failed to make him a rock star, Doug returned to journalism, working for Associated Press Radio and San Francisco station K-101.

 He did a brief stint at KGO before joining KCBS in 1990.
-Doug covers politics for KCBS, and also does special features and investigations.
-He also reports occasionally for KPIX-TV Channel 5 and has written for the San Francisco Chronicle.
+Sovern covers politics for KCBS and also does special features and investigations.
+He also reports occasionally for KPIX 5 TV and has written for the San Francisco Chronicle.

 Doug has reported for KCBS from such places as New Orleans after Hurricane Katrina, Haiti after the devastating 2010 earthquake and New York City after the 9/11 terrorist attack.
 He covered the 1989 Loma Prieta earthquake, the 1991 East Bay Firestorm and the Los Angeles riots in 1992.
 He has covered countless elections and interviewed every major presidential candidate (and a lot of the minor ones) since the late 1980s.
 He has also done award-winning specials for KCBS from China, Africa, Mexico and the Tour de France.
 An avid outdoorsman, Doug has chronicled some of his adventures on KCBS, including expeditions to Everest and Kilimanjaro and bike rides across California, Alaska, Texas and Vietnam for AIDS and cancer charities.